ADGEfficiency/course-starter-python/neuapp/blog/make.md

 1. targets - files you are trying to make or a `PHONY` target,
 2. dependencies - targets that need to be run before a target,
-3. workflow - a sequence of `TAB` separated steps needed to make your target.
+3. a workflow - a sequence of `TAB` separated steps needed to make your target.

 ```makefile
 target: dependencies